By Michelle Janikian

 To prepare for such a powerful encounter, part of the Mazatec tradition is a 40-day cleansing period before the actual ceremony.
 When it’s time for the ceremonial encounter with La Pastora, prayers are said while leaves are picked from salvia plants that grow around the Sierra Mazateca mountain range.
 Notably, it’s the only region in the world where this psychedelic strain of sage grows, and it has likely been propagated by indigenous people of the land for hundreds of years and possibly longer.

 Salvia is consumed in ceremonies which are held at night, in the home of a curandero (Spanish for “healer”), and in front of an altar that typically faces the west.
-Then, the leaves are either chewed and swallowed in pairs, or drunk in what’s called an agua de salvia, but the plant is never smoked.
+Then, the leaves are either chewed and swallowed in pairs, or drunk in a kind of salvia mash tea, but the plant is never smoked.
 Mushrooms are also consumed in pairs in Mazatec ceremonies to represent the duality of life: the masculine and feminine energies- a necessary balance, which, as I understand it, is a core concept in their spirituality.
 Garcia tells me that approximately 40 leaves are eaten for a Pastora ritual, sometimes more.
 It really depends on the curandero and the purpose of the ceremony.
 “Every curandero has their own style,” explains Garcia.

 And to my surprise, ceremonies last about four to five hours, approximately the same amount of time as the effects of mushrooms.
 Then, the ritual is to be followed by another 40-day cleansing period.
 As far as the purpose of these ceremonies, healing and divination are two of the main reasons for seeking out La Pastora, and it’s especially common to use salvia when mushrooms aren’t in season (mushrooms only grow in the rainy season in Mexico, which is generally May through September.
 Garcia tells me that salvia, on the other hand, grows year-round).